All Episodes

 Where to be in politics and give your opinions in America means you have a very high chance of being killed.

-Where our media politics and social media all then reward division over unity, where people are quite literally excited to see that political opponents get taken out.
+Where our media, politics, and social media all then reward division over unity, where people are quite literally excited to see their political opponents get taken out.

 The question isn't really whether America can survive any single political assassination, but whether it can survive becoming the kind of country where political assassinations feel inevitable.